TOAST-DOCS/GameAnvil/en/unity-basic/unity-basic-07-pause.md

 The server's connection check pause time can be adjusted via the GameAnvilConnector's pauseClientStateCheckTime value.

-For more information, see the [Unity Advanced Development Guide > Prevent background disconnection](../unity-advanced/unity-advanced-06-background-connection.md).
+For more information, see the [Unity Advanced Development Guide > Preventing Background Disconnection](../unity-advanced/unity-advanced-06-pause).

 ### Reconnect

 After the time entered in PauseClientStateCheck() has elapsed, the server will resume checking for connections and you may be disconnected.
 If this happens, you'll need to reconnect.

-You can learn more about reconnecting in the [Unity Advanced Development Guide > Reconnecting](../unity-advanced/unity-advanced-07-reconnect.md).
+You can learn more about reconnecting in the [Unity Advanced Development Guide > Disconnection](../unity-advanced/unity-advanced-07-reconnect).